tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ```bash
 cd humanSoundSculpture
 ```
+For a performance you should create a new branch on top of `master`.
 Make sure you 're on the `master` branch by running
 ```bash
 git branch
 ```
-If this is so, create a new branch on top.
+If this is so, create the new branch.
 Use an appropriate name.
 Something like `test` or `test@raspberry` or `performance@venus` might be handy.

 ```bash